AhaanKanaujia/BuyMeAGoerliWebsite/README.md

 # BuyMeACoffeeWebsite

-Frontend of the BuyMeACoffee Dapp built with Replit, Ethers.js, and React.
+Frontend of the BuyMeAGoerli Dapp built with Replit, Ethers.js, and React.
 Based of the Smart Contract backend code of
 <a href="https://github.com/AhaanKanaujia/BuyMeACoffee" target="_blank">BuyMeACoffee</a>.

 Customize the website to match own contract: